Atomic Age (design)

-Atomic Age in design refers to the period roughly corresponding to 1940–1963, when concerns about nuclear war dominated Western society during the Cold War.
+In design, the Atomic Age is the period from roughly 1945 to 1970, when concerns about nuclear war dominated Western society during the Cold War.
 Architecture, industrial design, commercial design (including advertising), interior design, and fine arts were all influenced by the themes of atomic science, as well as the Space Age, which coincided with that period.
 Atomic Age design became popular and instantly recognizable, with a use of atomic motifs and space age symbols.

 Vital forms

 Abstract organic forms were identified as a core motif in the 2001 exhibition of Atomic Age design at the Brooklyn Museum of Art, titled "Vital forms: American art and design in the atomic age, 1940–1960".
 Atomic power was a paradox during the era.
 It held great promise of technological solutions for the problems facing an increasingly complex world; at the same time, people were fearful of a nuclear armageddon, after the use of atomic weapons at the end of World War II.
 People were ever-aware of the potential good, and lurking menace, in technology.
 Science became more visible in the mainstream culture through Atomic Age design.

 Atomic particles themselves were reproduced in visual design, in areas ranging from architecture to barkcloth patterns.
 The geometric atomic patterns that were produced in textiles, industrial materials, melamine counter tops, dishware and wallpaper, and many other items, are emblematic of Atomic Age design.
 The Space Age interests of the public also began showing up in Atomic Age designs, with star and galaxy motifs appearing with the atomic graphics.

 Free-form biomorphic shapes also appear as a recurring theme in Atomic Age design.
 British designers at the Council of Industrial Design (CoID) produced fabrics in the early 1950s that showed "skeletal plant forms, drawn in a delicate, spidery graphic form", reflecting x-ray technology that was becoming more widespread and familiar in pop culture.
 These botanic designs influenced later Atomic Age patterns that included repeating organic shapes similar to cells and organisms viewed through a microscope.
+Art historians do not see the popularity of organic forms during this time as a coincidence.
+Some speculated it was a search for meaning during a time of such sociopolitical uncertainty and the looming potential threat of new technologies.

 There are similarities between many Atomic Age designs and the mid-century modern trend of the same time.
 Elements of Atomic Age and Space Age design were dominant in the Googie design movement in commercial buildings in the United States.
 Some streamlined industrial designs also echoed the influence of futurism that had been seen much earlier in Art Deco design.